Aetf/ucw.nvim/README.md

   }
 }
 ```
-You can list the parent module containig unit definitions in `units_modules`.
+You can list the parent module containing unit definitions in `units_modules`.

 Then start a target as needed:
 ```lua